-Date of Inclusion
+|Date of Inclusion

 Step 3 – Review of application to verify eligibility

 After each intake deadline, the B.C. government will review all submitted application forms to verify that applicants meet the Eligibility Criteria.
 During this review, the B.C. government (and/or a contractor working on behalf of the B.C. government) may communicate directly with the applicant should further clarity or information be required to verify eligibility.
-All applicants will be notified of their eligibility approximately three weeks after each intake period.
+All applicants will be notified of their eligibility approximately four weeks after each intake period.

 Step 4 – B.C. government develops profile in consultation with applicant

 Once eligibility has been confirmed, the B.C. government (and/or the contractor working on behalf of the B.C. government) will connect with each applicant to discuss the development and design of their new company profile.
-This process will require two-way dialogue over a period of up to six weeks to develop a new profile that aligns with the existing profiles in the Catalogue in terms of overall content, format and style.
+This process will require two-way dialogue over a period of approximately six weeks to develop a new profile that aligns with the existing profiles in the Catalogue in terms of overall content, format and style.